rohan-kekatpure/rohan-kekatpure.github.io/_posts/2020-08-11-calculus-of-variations.md

 $$
 \begin{equation*}
-J[f] = \int L(x, y, y')dx
+J[y] = \int L(x, y, y')dx
 \end{equation*}
 $$

-This may seem like a hopelessly specific case whose analysis will not be worth the effort.
-But it turns out that a variety of practically useful optimization problems can be expressed in the above form or its minor variations.
+This may seem like a oddly specific case without general utility.
+But it turns out that a variety of optimization problems can be expressed in the above form and its minor variations.
+An important point to note is that the function
-Both isoperimetric problem as well as a max entropy problem (and many others) are of the above form.
-An important point to note is that the function $L$ can encore our optimization objective as well as the constraints.
-This point will become clear when we look at the examples.
+$L$ can encode our optimization objective as well as the constraints.

-### Recipe for solving standard COV problem
+### The Euler-Lagrange equation

-Once the optimization problem is expressed in the above form, the recipe for solving it to form a differential equation for $y = f(x)$ and solve that differential equation.
+Once the optimization problem is expressed in the above form, the recipe for solving it is to form a differential equation for $y = f(x)$ and solve that differential equation.
 The differential equation for $y$ is obtained from the standard form via the famous [Euler-Lagrange equations](https://en.wikipedia.org/wiki/Euler%E2%80%93Lagrange_equation):

 $$
 \begin{equation}